wso2/choreo-samples/sfdc-new-contact-to-netsuite-contact/readme.md

-Use template (Salesforce New Contact to NetSuite New Contact) to create a new NetSuite contact on every new Salesforce contact.
+# Salesforce New Contact to NetSuite New Contact
 ## Use case
-This integration template helps to create a new contact in Netsuite for each new contact in salesforce.
+This integration sample helps to create a new contact in Netsuite for each new contact in salesforce.
-There is a listener in the template.
+There is a listener in the sample.
 It listens any new contact creation events in salesforce.
-If there is a newly created contact in the salesforce then this template fetch the data of that contact record and create a new contact record in the NetSuite.
+If there is a newly created contact in the salesforce then this sample fetch the data of that contact record and create a new contact record in the NetSuite.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_contact_to_netsuite_contact <newProjectName>`
 * Netsuite account
 * Salesforce account